-The double objective required correlation and detailed planning of the each project’s specific stages.
+The double objective required correlation and detailed planning of each project’s specific stages.
 With this purpose, Datanet has also – along with preparing and realizing the relocation process phases – deployed and configured the new network infrastructure, ensuring it meets customer requirements by intensive testing of each configuration and monitoring traffic performance before and after routing effective applications and services.

-The entire process of relocation and migration was accomplished within the allocated timeframe, being strictly followed by planning and without generating any disruptions at operational level within the retailer’s network of stores.
+The entire process of relocation and migration was accomplished within the allocated timeframe, being strictly followed by planning and without generating any disruptions at the operational level within the retailer’s network of stores.

-The main benefits obtained by Mega Image, following the data center relocation process and network upgrades, consisted of:
+The main benefits obtained by Mega Image, following the datacenter relocation process and network upgrades, consisted of: